Latest from the blog

 If you’re moving abroad or are looking to expand your business to foreign markets, you may be required to provide apostilled translation for official documents.
 An apostille is a government-issued certificate that proves the authenticity of translated documents.

-If your documents were originally issued in the UK, you may need an apostille from the Foreign and Commonwealth Office (FCO).
+If your documents were originally issued in the UK, you may need an apostille from the Foreign, Commonwealth & Development Office (FCDO).
 Translations submitted to the FCO need to be certified by a recognised translation company before the apostille can be granted.

 Who’s behind my legalised translation?